Minimax Quasi-Bayesian estimation in sparse canonical correlation analysis via a Rayleigh quotient function: Quasi-Bayesian sparse CCA using a Rayleigh quotient function

+We propose a quasi-Bayesian framework that turns maximizing the Rayleigh quotient into a Bayesian procedure.
+More precisely, we propose using

-as quasi-log-likelihood, where $\sigma>0$ is a scale parameter.
-For the prior distribution on $\theta$, we choose the spike-and-slab distribution, which has been frequently used in Bayesian variable selection (see e.g.,~\cite{10.2307/24306083}).
-Given a variable selection (hyper-)parameter $\delta\in\Delta\eqdef\{0,1\}^{p}$, let the conditional distribution of $\theta$ be
+as the quasi-log-likelihood, where $\sigma_n > 0$ is a scaling parameter.
+We combine this quasi-log-likelihood with a spike-and-slab prior distribution, which is a common choice for Bayesian sparse modeling (\cite{george:mcculloch:97}).
+Specifically, given a variable selection parameter $\delta\in\Delta\eqdef\{0,1\}^{p}$, we let the conditional distribution of $\theta$ given $\delta$ be